 During year 10 you will work through a range of practical projects and develop your skills.
 This not only covers the theory, but also allows you to develop your own design style for the 'design and make' project you will complete in unit 2.
-You will learn a wide range of graphics and practical skills including 2D and 3D drawing, working with a range of materials, soldering, computer graphics and popups.
+You will learn a wide range of graphics and practical skills including 2D and 3D drawing, working with a range of materials, soldering, computer aided design and manufacture (CADCAM).
 The assessment units will be covered in yr11.